Search

 A bartender serving a bright orange cocktail in a martini glass.

-Last Updated: July 12, 2024
+Last Updated: 3/31/2025

-Yes – bartenders can be held liable for alcohol-related accidents caused by their patrons, including property damage, bodily injuries, and even death.
+Bartenders can be held liable for alcohol-related accidents caused by their patrons, including property damage, bodily injuries, and even death.

 The following are real examples of bartenders held liable for their negligence and/or the actions of the people they served.
 Incidents like these are preventable with the right training and risk management.

-Overserving Leads to a Fatal Crash
+Overserving Leads to Four Deaths

-Intoxicated Minor Causes a Car Accident After Being Served at a Bar
+Intoxicated Minor Injured in a Car Accident

 A bartender stirs a drink.